tenzir/tenzir/doc/vast.1.md

 OPTIONS
 -------

-The *options* in front *command* control how to to connect to a node.
+The *options* in front of *command* control how to to connect to a node.

 The following *options* are available: